RobertAlbus/chuck/Project/R2D68/readme.md

 ## Today's outcomes
 - refactor automation clip to prevent full-table lookup every $timeUnit
+- between the recent performance improvements and sound server tweaks, perfomance is restored!

 ## Lessons / Thoughts
 - I hadn't considered how to handle two automation points at the same point in time